thaifjord_buy1

 ”Thaifjord” is a documentary series following the life of five Thai women and their husbands living in a remote fjord in Norway.

-All over the countryside in Norway an increasing number of men find their wives in Thailand and other Asian countries.
-But the women coming here to build a new life quickly find themselves the subject of discriminating opinions.
+In the Norwegian countryside, an increasing number of men find their wives in Thailand and other Asian countries.
+But the women coming to Norway to build a new life quickly find themselves the subject of discriminating opinions.

-But what do these men and women think about themselves and the choices they have made in their lives?
+What do these men and women think about themselves and the choices they have made?
 What does relationship and marriage mean to them, and can they tell us anything about love?

 kaare-og-sumalee-vei.jpg

-In Thaifjord we meet the young man on his way to marry a stranger in Thailand, the elderly business-woman from Bangkok starting a Buddhist temple on her husband’s farm, the busy young mother that finds her way back to religion when she loses her own mother and the husband who has to help his wife back to life after a serious accident.
+In Thaifjord we meet a young man on his way to marry a stranger in Thailand, an elderly business-woman from Bangkok starting a Buddhist temple on her husband’s farm, a busy young mother that finds her way back to religion when she loses her own mother and a husband who has to help his wife back to life after a serious accident.

 p1000171.jpg